 Can the police refuse to disclose data under the ‘prevention or detection of crime’ exemption?

-criminal offences’.
+Section 43(3) of the DPA 2018 provides exemptions to subject access requests ‘in relation to the processing of relevant personal data in the course of a criminal investigation or criminal proceedings, including proceedings for the purpose of executing a criminal penalty’.
 This does not mean that the police are exempt from having to disclose all data.
-But they can can refuse to disclose certain types of data that could prejudice an ongoing investigation.
-However you can use your Article 23 rights to obtain a broad range of police held data including your criminal record, police notebooks, incident logs, crime reports and custody records.
-You can get also use it to obtain recordings made on police Body Worn Video (BWV) as well as CCTV footage from a police station or custody suite.
+But they can refuse to disclose certain types of data that could prejudice an ongoing investigation.
+However you can use your section 43 rights to obtain a broad range of police held data, including your criminal record, police notebooks, incident logs, crime reports and custody records.
+You can also use it to obtain recordings made on police Body Worn Video (BWV) as well as CCTV footage from a police station or custody suite.
 You can even get a copy of police radio traffic if they have mentioned you on the airwaves and the recording has been retained.

 How long does subject access take?

-Every organisation has 30 days in which to fulfil a subject access request.
+Every organisation has 1 month in which to fulfil a subject access request.
 If they refuse to comply, withhold data or go over the time limit then you can ask the Information Commissioner’s Office to intervene.
-They will review your case and, if they find the organisation has not complied with the GDPR the ICO can order them to do so.
+They will review your case and, if they find the organisation has not complied with the GDPR or the DOA the ICO can order them to do so.

 How much information will I get?